scottlangmead/SET08103-G11/use-cases/use-case#3.md

 ### Success End Condition

-* Capital City Report is produced*
+Capital City Report is produced.

 ### Failed End Condition

-* Capital City Report is not produced*
+Capital City Report is not produced.

 ### Primary Actor

-User
+User.

 ### Trigger

-A Capital City report is requested from the user
+A Capital City report is requested from the user.

 ## MAIN SUCCESS SCENARIO